OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

 This venue, dating back to around 1729, is one of Hackney’s most famous and popular watering holes.
 Downstairs is a traditional pub while the top floor, reachable via a spiral staircase, is a plush cocktail lounge and restaurant.
 It underwent a revamp a few years ago, which saw the shabby chic decor updated with exposed brickwork, vintage mirrors and mismatched furniture in keeping with the aesthetic of its Broadway Market surrounds.
 It also serves up a mean Sunday roast (book ahead to avoid a long wait), and its prime position opposite London Fields means it’s always buzzing – particularly on a summer’s day.

-Modelled after a bar in New York’s East Village, this place has successfully created an American atmosphere right on Broadway Market.
-The red walls in combination with the curved bar give this small but cozy venue a warm and welcoming feeling.
-With good music rolling ’til late and friendly staff serving delicious cocktails (we recommend the ‘Brooklyn Daiquiri’), this place is a great combination of East Village meets East End on a Friday night.
+Modelled after a bar in New York’s East Village, this place has recreated a slice of the Big Apple right on Broadway Market.
+The red walls and curved bar give this small but cozy venue a welcoming, neighbourhood dive-bar feel.
+With live jazz downstairs and friendly staff serving delicious cocktails and Mexican street food, Off Broadway is a great combination of East Village meets East End.